Research & Best Practices

 • Reduces mistakes: Kitting can avoid omissions or installation of incorrect parts.
 To explain, when the exact number of parts needed for an assembly is supplied, any left clearly indicate a mistake.
 Likewise, when servicing equipment, a look at the replacement parts provided specifies what should be done.
 Kitting also makes it impossible to use the wrong part, which is easily done when items look alike.

-• Saves space at the line: Rather than storing large numbers of items at assembly, these are kept in the parts warehouse.
+• Saves space at the line: Rather than storing large numbers of individual items at assembly, these are kept in the parts warehouse.
 This allows tighter spacing of assembly benches, which supports goals for one-piece -flow.
 It also removes the need to handle discarded packaging at the line.

 • Improves inventory control: It can be hard to check quantities on hand when parts are stored lineside, increasing the risk of shortages of one or a few different components.
 By performing kitting in the warehouse, it becomes easier to identify shortages, and production schedules can be adjusted while new supplies are obtained.